-The Acqua Di Parma house particularly adores cypress and, as such, paid tribute to it with the Blu Mediterranéo Cipresso fragrance.
-However, cypress also very often appears as a base note in species such as in 1881 Collection by Cerruti, A * Men Pure Wood by Thierry Mugler, Armani Code Ultimate or Bois Marocain by Tom Ford.
-However, note that cypress is not exclusively reserved for dark juices.
-It even came to decorate the limited edition of Ck One Summer by Calvin Klein, in 2014.
+Acqua Di Parma celebrates cypress in their Blu Mediterranéo Cipresso fragrance, highlighting its captivating scent.
+Cypress often features as a base note in various fragrances, such as 1881 Collection by Cerruti, A * Men Pure Wood by Thierry Mugler, Armani Code Ultimate, and Bois Marocain by Tom Ford.
+Interestingly, cypress is not limited to darker scents; it even graced the limited edition of Ck One Summer by Calvin Klein in 2014, showcasing its versatility.

 - Cypress trees are known to live for centuries.
 The oldest known cypress tree, the Sarv-e Abarqu in Iran, is estimated to be around 4,000 years old.

 - The wood from cypress trees is extremely durable, resistant to decay, and repels insects, making it an ideal choice for building materials and outdoor furniture.